tracehound/tracehound/docs/rfc/0001-WorkingMemory.md

 This is a deliberate design choice to preserve determinism, bounded memory guarantees, and predictable failure behavior under attack.

-Cross-instance correlation is explicitly out of scope and delegated to Sentinel or external collectors.
+Cross-instance correlation is explicitly out of scope and delegated to Argos or external collectors.

 ---